Code-Institute-Submissions/milestone2/README.md

 #### Balsamiq Mockups

 I created a simple wireframe to lay out the game and it's components.
-The game must be as responsive as possible, so I used both a phone and a tablet in the mockup.
+The game must be as responsive as possible, so I used both a phone and a tablet wireframes in the mockup.

 <br>

 #### HTML 5

 The HTML markup wasn't very compicated.
 The main thing was to clearly mark each component by either using an Id or a class.
-This was to make manipulating these with Javascript easier.
+This was to make manipulating them with Javascript easier.

 I used the \<audio> tag with the autoplay and muted attributes so that the sound for the game would be preloaded and stored in the browser's cache.